tylerho5/cs336-rutgers/project_2/FRONTEND_README.md

 2. **"Failed to fetch"**: This typically means the backend server isn't running or cannot be reached.
 Try:
    - Ensure the backend server is still running
-   - Restart both backend and frontend services with `./run_ec_project.sh`
+   - Restart both backend and frontend services with `./project_2/run_ec_project.sh`
    - Check the terminal output for any error messages

 3. **Database Connection Issues**: If you see "Authentication failed" or "Failed to connect to iLab database":
-   - Run `./setup_credentials.sh` to update your credentials
+   - Run `./project_2/setup_credentials.sh` to update your credentials
    - Ensure you have access to the Rutgers iLab server
    - Check if your iLab password has expired

 ### Terminal Output

-Helpful log messages are printed to the terminal where you ran `./run_ec_project.sh`.
+Helpful log messages are printed to the terminal where you ran `./project_2/run_ec_project.sh`.
 If you're experiencing issues, check this output for clues.
 It shows:

 - The step-by-step processing of each query
 - Timing information for each phase
 - Any connection or processing errors

-## Team Members and Contributions

-[Your team member details here]

-## Extra Notes

-- The frontend is responsive and works on mobile devices
-- Error handling is implemented for both frontend and backend issues
-- The application maintains the core functionality of the original project while adding a modern, user-friendly interface